- Finance

 Settings → Integrations → Xero → Cost Codes

 Map each code to your Xero tracking categories.
-Xero lets you put two tracking categories on an invoice line (for example a Cost Centre and a Region), so a single cost code can fill both at once — NDIS – NSW might set Cost Centre = NDIS and Region = NSW together.
-When an invoice syncs, each line picks up the tracking from its support's code automatically.
+Xero allows two tracking categories per invoice line (say Cost Centre and Region), so one code can fill both at once.
+Each invoice line then picks up the tracking from its support's code automatically.

 Xero Payroll